Montpellier City Guide

 Quick facts

-• Home to the world's oldest medical school still in operation, established in 1220.
+• Home to the world's oldest medical school still in operation, founded in the 12th century.

-• Unlike most major southern French cities, Montpellier has no Roman origins.
+• Unlike most major southern French cities, Montpellier has no Roman origins, having been founded in the 10th century.

 🏛️